bowmanjd/pscargastalk/slides/slides.md

 <!--

 Here is our itinerary today.
-This is part part basic understandings, part technical how-to, part story-telling.
+This is part basic understandings, part technical how-to, part story-telling.
 So a little more fluffy than subsequent sessions.
-If you want subsequent sessions.
+If you want subsequent sessions...

 -->